gabbian1/sap_ias_azure_function_integration/README.md

 * A basic know-how about Azure;

 ### Instalation
-First to all, clone or download this project on your machine, navigate to the project directory and run *__npm install__*.
+First to all, clone or download this project on your machine, open and navigate to the project directory in your terminal and run *__npm install__*.

 After the project configuration, go to Visual Studio Code and open the project directoy and install the Azure functions plugin.